 A herniated disc is somewhat more painful in that it is protruding further and pressing heavily against the nerve root.
 This is sometimes also called a slipped disc.

 A bulging or herniated disc may manifest itself as pain in the back, the hip, or both.

 Whether you are experiencing pain from a bulging or herniated disc, spinal decompression will help restore the space necessary for the disc to operate normally as the cushion between your vertebrae.

 How Does Spinal Decompression Work?

-Spinal decompression is a form of traction whereby the patient lays on a two-part decompression table and his legs are strapped to the bottom while his upper body is strapped to the top of the table.
+Spinal decompression is a form of traction whereby the patient lays on a two-part decompression table, and the legs are strapped to the bottom while the upper body is strapped to the top of the table.
 The top and bottom of the table move in opposing directions.
 The doctor will start the first session with a low level of stretch and work to higher levels as the patient progresses over multiple sessions.
-During the session the table will stretch the patient then relax and continue to repeat this movement for the desired session length, very often twenty minutes.
+During the session, the table will stretch the patient and then relax and repeat this movement for the desired session length, often twenty minutes.
 Depending on the severity of the injury, the patient’s legs may be elevated at the knee.
 When the pain level is very high, the raising of the knees may be delayed until later sessions.

 The stretching motion does two things for the patient.
 One, it opens the space between the vertebrae so that the disc can gently move back into position, removing the disc from the nerve root, thus alleviating the pain.
 Two, the gentle stretching encourages fluid to re-enter the disc, thus hydrating and restoring the natural shape to the disc.

 To learn more about how we can help you get out of pain with spinal decompression in Oklahoma City, Edmond, or any nearby area, call us today at (405) 726-2727 to schedule a free consultation.
 This treatment option is highly effective if you are experiencing back, neck or hip pain.